ABC Blog

 Try Exclusion

 What’s the primary tactic pest professionals use to combat rodent problems?
 Exclusion.
 What does that mean, exactly?
-Technicians will inspect your home and property to determine how the rats and mice are getting in, whether it’s through a tiny crack in your siding, a hole in your eaves or a loose part of your fence.
+Technicians will inspect your home and property to determine how the rats and mice are getting in, whether through a tiny crack in your siding, a hole in your eaves, or a loose part of your fence.

 Once these openings are sealed, you’ll make it harder for rodents to find their way in.
 Since these entry points can develop over time, most companies recommend annual inspections to ensure your home continues to be less attractive to these pesky pests.